SparkFun GPS Breakout - Chip Antenna, SAM-M10Q (Qwiic)

 We welcome your comments and suggestions below.
 However, if you are looking for solutions to technical questions please see our Technical Assistance page.

-• stormbytes / last year / 1
+• stormbytes / about 2 years ago / 1

 Is there something about this board that would prevent config-lock from working?
 Have tried setting config lock to TRUE in non-volatile memory several times over, but it won't stick.
 Wondering if there's some 'safety' feature on this board.